813gan/linup/README.md

 - gpg && [Linux kernel release signing keys](https://www.kernel.org/category/signatures.html)
 - Kernel compiled with `.config` support and access to `.config` through `/proc/config.gz` ( `CONFIG_IKCONFIG=y` and `CONFIG_IKCONFIG_PROC=y` )

 ### Usage

+### Warning: Before running this script as root make shure that You are able to restore your previous kernel.
+Messing up with kernel/bootloader always can make your system non-bootable.

 By default linup do following things:
 - Check if your kernel is up-to-date, if it is, exit.